modernistik/parse-stack/README.md

 This option allows you to set the name of the remote Parse column for this property.
 Using this will explicitly set the remote property name to the value of this option.
 The value provided for this option will affect the name of the alias method that is generated when `alias` option is used. **By default, the name of the remote column is the lower-first camel case version of the property name.
 As an example, for a property with key `:my_property_name`, the framework will implicitly assume that the remote column is `myPropertyName`.**

 #### Has One
+The `has_one` creates a one-to-one association with another Parse class.
+This association says that the other class in the association contains a foreign pointer column which references instances of this class.
+If your model contains a column that is a Parse pointer to another class, you should use `belongs_to` for that association instead.

-Defining a `has_one` property generates an helper query method to fetch a particular record from a foreign class based on the `:id` property.
-This is useful for setting up the inverse relationship accessors of a `:belongs_to`.
-In the case of the `has_one` relationship, the `:field` represents the name of the column of the foreign table where the id is stored.
+Defining a `has_one` property generates a helper query method to fetch a particular record from a foreign class.
+This is useful for setting up the inverse relationship accessors of a `belongs_to`.
+In the case of the `has_one` relationship, the `:field` option represents the name of the column of the foreign class where the Parse pointer is stored.
+By default, the lower-first camel case version of the Parse class name is used.

 In the example below, a `Band` has a local column named `manager` which has a pointer to a `Parse::User` record.
 This setups up the accessor for `Band` objects to access the band's manager.